1stfootforward/blog/_posts/2016-01-11-weight-train.md

 ---
 layout: post
 title: "Weight Training Pro's"
-description: "Unsure about lifting weight?
-Learn what weight training can do that no other exercise can."
+description: Unsure about lifting weight?
+Learn what weight training can do that no other exercise can.
 headline:
 modified: 2016-01-11
 category: weight-training